 If the straps are positioned in such a way on a sandal so that they happen to envelop and support the bunion then a strappy sandal can work.

 I haven’t come across many to be honest, this shoe is from a pair I purchased from the supermarket George at Asda around 10 years ago!
-Although a cheap shoe, the construction is solid, the toe box is fairly wide, the ankle strap gives extra support and the design means I can comfortably wear them even with my bunions.
+Although a cheap shoe, the construction is solid, the toe box is fairly wide, the ankle strap gives extra support and the design means I can comfortably wear them!

-I bought this second pair recently from Kurt Geiger and although the heel is very high the cross over straps are positioned perfectly to conceal my toe bumps.
+I bought this second pair recently from Kurt Geiger and although the heel is very high the cross over straps are positioned perfectly.
 In fact you can hardly tell I’ve got bunions at all when I wear them.

 Wide fitting shoes

-Many ladies with bunions will go for wide fit shoes as there is more room in the toe box area for the bunions to fit.
+Many ladies with bunions will go for wide fit shoes as there is more room in the toe box area.
 However, the issues with straps remains the same.

-This pair are from the New Look wide fit range and the cross over strap disguises the bunions really well.
+This pair are from the New Look wide fit range and the cross over strap works for my feet really well.
 What lets them down is that the construction isn’t great and material choice is cheap – as such they probably won’t last long.